This list of food holidays in July gives us so many foods and drinks to celebrate, and recipes to share.

 - National Jump for Jellybeans Day – Who invented the jelly bean and how are they made?
 Find out here.

-- National Cotton Candy Day (also December 7) – Cotton Candy is a staple at any State Fair.
+- National Cotton Candy Day (also celebrated on December 7) – Cotton Candy is a staple at any State Fair.
 Find out why it is so fluffy and how it is made.

 It is not just food that has a national day celebrated with it during July.
 All sorts of topics get made into national days.